-58 Routine recovery within the range 60-140% is acceptable.
-Where a routine recovery result is unacceptably low, the batch of samples should normally be reanalysed.
-Exceptionally, where recovery is low but precision is good and the basis for this is well established (e.g. due to pesticide distribution in partition), a mean recovery below 60% may be acceptable.
+63 Single recovery outside the ranges given in Table 2 may be acceptable.
+Where a single recovery result is low (<60%), the batch of samples should normally be reanalysed.
+Exceptionally, where recovery is low but consistent (i.e. demonstrating good precision) and the basis for this is well established (e.g. due to pesticide distribution in partition), a mean recovery below 60% may be acceptable.
 However, a more accurate method should be used, if practicable.
 Where the routine recovery is unacceptably high and no residues are detected, it is not necessary to re-analyse the samples to prove the absence of residues.
 However, consistently high recovery should be investigated.
-If recovery is slightly beyond the 60-140% range, the results for samples in the batch(es) affected may be considered semi-quantitative.
-If recovery is outside this range, the residues data may have little value, especially if low recovery is involved.
+If the mean recovery is slightly beyond the ranges given in Table 2, the results for samples in the batch(es) affected may be considered semi-quantitative.
+If mean recovery is outside this range, the results for samples are likely to be of little value.

-59 Data on violative residues should be supported by recovery within the range 70-110%, at least for the confirmatory analyses.
-If recovery within this range cannot be achieved, enforcement action is not necessarily precluded but the relatively poor accuracy must be taken into account.
+64 Data on violative residues must be supported by mean recovery within the ranges given in table 2at least for the confirmatory analyses.
+If recovery within this range cannot be achieved, enforcement action is not necessarily precluded, but relatively poor accuracy must be taken into account.

-60 If a significant trend occurs in recovery, or potentially unacceptable (beyond 3 SD) results are obtained, the cause(s) must be investigated.
-Acceptable limits for recovery may be adjusted when repeatability (validation) data are supplemented by internal reproducibility (routine recovery) data but a substantial decline in precision must be investigated.
+65 If a significant trend occurs in recovery, or potentially unacceptable (beyond the %CVs given in Table 2) results are obtained, the cause(s) must be investigated.
+Acceptable limits for recovery may be adjusted when repeatability (validation) data are supplemented by intra laboratory reproducibility (routine on-going recovery) data but a large decline in precision must be investigated.

-61 If the analytical method does not permit determination of recovery (for example, direct analysis of liquid samples, SPME, or headspace analysis), precision is determined by that of calibration.
+66 If the analytical method does not permit determination of recovery (for example, direct analysis of liquid samples, SPME, or headspace analysis), precision is determined by that of calibration.
 The bias is usually assumed to be zero, although this is not necessarily so.
-In SPME and headspace analysis, the accuracy and precision of calibration may depend on the extent to which the analyte is equilibrated, particularly with respect to the sample matrix.
+In SPME and headspace analysis, the trueness and precision of calibration may depend on the extent to which the analyte is equilibrated, particularly with respect to the sample matrix.
 If these methods depend upon equilibrium, this must be demonstrated at method development.